-"If anyone present objects to this wedding, speak now or forever hold your peace."
+“If anyone present knows of any reason that this couple should not be joined in holy matrimony, speak now or forever hold your peace.”

 If church members hold their peace and are silent, they are giving consent to the wedding.

-With this understanding, if church members are silent regarding sins in a community, they are, in essence, giving consent to the sins.
+With this understanding, if church members are silent regarding sins in a community, they are, in effect, giving consent to the sins.

-And if they give consent to the sins, they share in the guilt of the sin, and they will also share in the judgment!
+And if they give consent to sin, they share in the guilt of the sin, and they will also share in the judgment!

 Leviticus 19:17 warns: